pranshu1921/pranshu1921/README.md

 > These repositories reflect how I think about **real-world AI systems**, not toy demos.

-### 🔹 LLM-Powered Knowledge Assistant (RAG)
+### 🔹 Agentic RAG Document Search Platform
-**Tech**: Python, FastAPI, OpenAI / OSS LLMs, Vector DB, Docker
-- End-to-end Retrieval-Augmented Generation pipeline
-- Document ingestion, chunking, embeddings, retrieval, and evaluation
-- Production-ready API with monitoring hooks
+**Tech**: Python, LangGraph, LangChain, OpenAI, FAISS, Streamlit
+A production-style Retrieval-Augmented Generation (RAG) system that uses **agentic reasoning** to deliver source-grounded answers over custom knowledge bases.

+- Ingests knowledge from **URLs and local documents (PDF/TXT)**
+- Chunks, embeds, and indexes content in a **FAISS vector store**
+- Uses **LangGraph** to orchestrate retrieval and response flow
+- Employs a **ReAct agent** that decides how to use tools at runtime
+- Surfaces **retrieved source documents** for transparency and debugging
+- Includes a **Streamlit UI** for interactive exploration

+This mirrors how modern AI teams build **trustworthy, debuggable LLM systems** for enterprise search and internal copilots.

-🔗 Repo: `llm-rag-platform`
+🔗 Repo: `agentic-rag-document-search`

 ---

 ### 🔹 Machine Learning Platform (End-to-End)
-**Tech**: Python, SQL, Pandas, Scikit-learn, Airflow-style orchestration
+**Tech**: Python, SQL, Pandas, Scikit-learn, Orchestration
 - Data ingestion → feature engineering → model training → evaluation
 - Emphasis on reproducibility and modular design
 - Clear separation of data, training, and inference layers